-Table 1-16.
+Table Error!
+No text of specified style in document.-14.
 Summary of species composition

 The most speciose (having several species) of all ninety-three (93) families recorded are Euphorbiaceae with fifteen (15) followed by Fabacea with thirteen (13) species, Moracea with twelve (12) species and Dipterocarpaceae with ten (10) species.
 Tables 2-10 and 2-11 present the complete list of all the species recorded in the site.